wavelog/WaveLogGate/README.md

 #### Prerequisites
 * [FLRig](http://www.w1hkj.com/) properly SetUp to your TRX (if you want to use the CAT-Feature.
 It's optional!)
-* WSJT-X (if you want to use the automatic logging from WSJT-X/Z/Y)
+* WSJT-X (if you want to use the automatic logging from WSJT-X/Z/Y / FLDigi / Tool which produces UDP-Log-Packets)
 * WaveLog-Account on any WaveLog instance

 #### Setup: